ksharnoff/pass/README.md

 ## starting for the first time
 Download all of the files (except the example folder of screenshots) into a folder called `pass`.
 Make sure there is a folder within `pass` called `encrypt` that `encrypt.go` is in.
 This is necessary as `encrypt.go` is imported for several different files.

-Use the `createEncr.go` file to create and encrypt your file of password the first time.
-In all future times, you can just `run pass.go` and all should work.
+Use `createEncr.go` to create and encrypt your file of passwords the first time.
+In all future times, you should just run `pass.go`.

-There is also `changeKey.go` for decrypting the file and then encrypting it with a different key, in order to change your password or key parameters.
+You can also use `changeKey.go` for decrypting the file and then encrypting it with a different key, in order to change your password or key parameters.

 ## tview and visuals
 I used the TUI [tview](https://github.com/rivo/tview).
 I used four types of primitives: input fields, lists, text boxes, and forms.
 In order to format them, I used flexes, pages, and grids.
 I used grids only to add borders around the primitives.

-The majority of the code is anonymous functions inside of func main in order to set up the primitives.

-I coded it for a 84x28 window size with a text font of monaco, size 18.
+I coded it for a 84x28 terminal window size with the font Monaco, size 18.
 I chose this window size because it best fit the three columns for `/list` and `/find` with that font size.
+A future feature I will add is scaling to different window sizes.

-It will work with all fonts (to my knowledge), however you may not be able to see all the items without scrolling or pressing the tab.
-If your font is bigger than monaco size 18, then you should use a bigger window size.
+It will work with all sized fonts, however you may not be able to see all the items without scrolling or pressing tab.
+If your font is bigger than Monaco size 18, then you should use a bigger window size.

 ## encryption and file writing
-All of the entries are [marshaled](https://pkg.go.dev/gopkg.in/yaml.v3#Marshal) as if they were going to be written to a yaml file.
+All of the entries are [marshaled](https://pkg.go.dev/gopkg.in/yaml.v3#Marshal) as if they were going to be written to a YAML file.
 Instead, that byte slice is entirely encrypted before being written to the file.
 Then, when reading from the file, the byte slice is decrypted and turned into the slice of entries.
 Therefore, the password to the password manager must be put in at the beginning before accessing any of the commands.

 Argon2 is used to make a key and then the entries are encrypted with AES-256.

-The way that the program knows if you put in the right password is if it can unmarshal the data successfully.
+The way that the program knows if you put in the right password is if it can unmarshal the data successfully, this is more secure than trying to decrypt a known text.

 This password manager is unsuitable for cloud computing or a shared computer as the decrypted information is stored in the memory.
+I will update this in the future so that sensitive information is not in the memory, I do not believe this to be a big risk on a single user computer, though.

-The encryption is in the file `encrypt.go` which must be in a folder called encrypt inside the greater pass folder as that is how the imports work. `encrypt.go` gets imported into not just `pass.go` but the files for setting up the program.
+The encryption is done in `encrypt.go` which must be in a directory called `encrypt` inside the greater `pass` directory as that is how the imports work, `encrypt.go` is used for several other files.

 ## commands
 This section is about all of the actions that can be done with the password manager.